 • Give your animals space.
 They are not used to having you and your children home all day.
 At the urgent care we have seen an uptick in animal bites and scratches since stay-at-home orders began.
 Supervise your children around your pets.

 • Be mindful of what you do if you are drinking or using recreational drugs.
 Don’t ride a bike, climb a ladder, use sharp implements, or operate power tools if your mind is altered.

 • Remember that many minor illnesses and injuries can be treated remotely by a phone call to your doctor or by urgent care telehealth.
+You also need to know the legalities of what should happen after an injury.
 Your provider can order labs (such as a urinalysis and culture for a possible urinary tract infection) or X-rays (for a sprained ankle or similar injury).
 This could keep you out of the urgent care or emergency room.